pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 1. identify the requested task or phase from the invocation payload;
 2. identify the target system, project, or artifact from the provided context;
 3. determine the earliest valid phase that can be executed from the available inputs;
-4. operationalize the full Operating Framework;
+4. apply the Operating Framework as governing instruction context;
 5. proceed according to the Analysis Protocol;
-6. avoid blocking execution merely because optional context is missing.
+6. avoid blocking execution merely because optional context is missing;
+7. ask targeted clarification questions only when required by the Ambiguity Resolution Policy or Phase Gating rules.

 If the invocation payload requests a specific phase, artifact, or correction, the LLM MUST: